geoffrich/seattlejs-slides-2023/slides.md

 If you try to import code from a `.server` file into code that gets sent to the client, you will get an error.

 <!--
+we saw +page.server.js before for load functions - the .server indicates that you're in a server-only context

 Separate files, separate contexts
 -->